DestinyVolt/D-D/Unbound Vessel/Pol'wa.md

 ### Reactions
 - Relentless Endurance (1/LR): When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead and make a Weapon Attack.
+- Grapple-ing Hook: Whenever a creature you can see starts its turn within 30 feet of you, you can force it to make a DC 16 STR Save, or be entangled in your Grappling Hook.
+You can reduce their speed to 0, and may move them to a space within 5ft of you.

 ### Worldly Barbarian 5
 **Danger Sense.** You have advantage on Dexterity saving throws against effects that you can see. \